-Hitting a double eagle?
+Hitting an albatross?
 The odds currently sit at 6 million to 1.

 In all of history, there are a handful of the most noteworthy instances on record of golfers hitting an Albatross, including the first recorded instance.
 Interestingly enough, they all happened along the Masters' tour circuit, dating all the way back to the 1930s.

 - 1935 Masters: Gene Sarazen hits first-recorded Albatross